Courte History, Family Crest & Coats of Arms

 Courte Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Courte are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Courte include: A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Courte family (pre 1700)

-More information is included under the topic Early Courte Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Courte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Courte family to Ireland